wrandelshofer/UuidNCName/README.md

 ### The Upper-Case `base32` Alphabet

-This is the alphabet specified in
-[RFC-4648, Table 3: The Base 32 Alphabet][base-32-encoding-table].
+This is an exact replica of the alphabet specified in [RFC-4648, Table 3: The Base 32 Alphabet][base32-encoding-table].

 | Dec | Char | Dec | Char | Dec | Char | Dec | Char |
 |:---:|:----:|:---:|:----:|:---:|:----:|:---:|:----:|